When you’re looking at Florida villas for sale with a view to buying one, questions on finance are naturally high on the agenda.

 Our approach is the opposite of most.
 We’re not about the hard sell.
 We’re not interested in encouraging you to buy a home regardless of circumstances for our own benefit.
 That’s not who we are, nor how we work.

-Instead, we’ll explain the options clearly and explicitly, pros and cons, and work with you to decide what’s best – for you, not us.
+Instead, we’ll explain the options clearly and explicitly, pros and cons, and work with you to decide what’s best – for you, not for us.
 We’re not shy about telling you when your likely costs of both financing and running costs won’t be covered by the rentals.
 We’re not in this to sell as many homes as possible by telling people what they want to hear.
-We’re here to tell you how it is and give you straightforward, honest advice so that you can decide whether Florida villas for sale are something that you should be considering.
+We’re here to tell you how it is and give you straightforward, honest advice so that you can decide whether one of the very nice Florida villas for sale is going to be your perfect place, taking everything into account.

 So what sort of price are we talking about to cover both financing and running costs?